-Last week, David and I hugged the girls and took off to the beautiful island of Aruba for the first time!
+Last week, David and I hugged the girls goodbye and took off to the beautiful island of Aruba!

 I don’t talk a lot about David’s work beyond his unpredictable schedule, but I have to diverge real quickly and have a proud wife moment.
 His hard work over this past year earned him a prestigious award within his company that ended up whisking both of us away for a celebratory six days in Aruba.
 So we hugged the girls who barely noticed we left thanks to the loving and capable (and fun!) hands of Nana and Mema (to whom we are so, so grateful) and took off for “The Happy Island!”

 It was our first time there and you could say we were eager to explore as much as we could.
 I believe we took over 350 pictures.
 I tried to whittle it down, I really did, but this is the best I could do.
 So without further adieu, here is our highlight reel from spending six days in Aruba!

 We are both fairly efficient packers, so our goal was carry-on only.
 Sunday morning I played tetris with my clothes and made it work, and packed my laptop and other carry-on items into the bag I snagged from Target the night before, which I am now officially in love with for travel.

 We lucked out on the way down with an empty seat between us, an incredibly friendly and funny flight attendant, and a new plane that featured basically pre-loaded ipads in the the back of every seat.
 I intended to do emails and such but instead got sucked into Big Little Lies and It’s Complicated instead (no regrets).
 After a 4 hour direct flight we arrived in sunny Aruba, where a bus was waiting to take us to the hotel.

 We spent our six days in Aruba at The Ritz Carlton and I still can’t say that without breaking out in a huge grin.
 The grounds were gorgeous, but the people really made the difference.
 The level of attentive service and kindness we experienced surely spoiled me rotten.